vedez/MusicVisualiserProject/README.md

             smooth();
         }

-        //Setting R as a restart button
-        if (key == 'r' || key == 'R')
+        // Setting R as a restart button if (key == 'r' || key == 'R')
         {
             song.cue(0);
         }

-        //Setting Up and Down arrow keys as the volume buttons if (keyCode == UP && volume < 0)
+        // Setting Up and Down arrow keys as the volume buttons if (keyCode == UP && volume < 0)
         {
             volume++;